AndreLuizGarcia/TripPlanner/README.md

 # TripPlanner

-TripPlanner is app build in a Hands-on React-Native by DevPleno.
+TripPlanner is app builded in Hands-on React-Native by DevPleno.

 # Figma